joseamadorg/mercado-shops-/README.md

 <a name="subscription_configuration"></a>
 ## Mercado Pago Subscriptions

 This feature enables you to sell signatures by using Mercado Pago recurrent payments.
-To configure a subscription, please follow these steps:

-1. **Mercado Pago Credentials**: On your store administration, go to *WooCommerce > Settings > Checkout* tab.
+On your store administration, go to *WooCommerce > Settings > Checkout* tab.
 In *Checkout Options*, click in *Mercado Pago - Subscription*.
-You should get a page where you can fill the needed informations:
+You should get the following page:

 ![Installation Instructions](https://raw.github.com/mercadopago/cart-woocommerce/master/README.img/subscriptions_0.png)

+1. **Solution Header**: This part is the header, where you can enable/disable the solution;

+2. **Mercado Pago Credentials**: In this part, you should configure your credentials *Client_id* and *Client_secret*;

 	Remember that you can obtain your *Client_id* and *Client_secret*, accordingly to your country, in the following links: